-The American Bar Association adopted the following definition, effective September 1, 1997: A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
+The American Bar Association adopted the following definition effective February 2, 2020: A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.

 Paralegals work in almost any area where law-related work is performed, including private law firms and government agencies.
 Under the supervision of lawyers, they research law, investigate facts, prepare drafts of legal documents, and work with clients.